pranofgit/Finance-101/README.md

 # Finance-101
 A collection of Jupyter notebooks of some introductory level Fin tasks.

-Objective: To serve as personal reference.
+Objective: To serve as personal reference and, a motivation to code something with more later readablity, more frequently.
 Nothing more.

 Contents-
 1. CAPM